-ID# Date Requester Questions/Comments Response Responder Date Responded Response Status 3.01 1/22/2020 Anna Swenson We are working on a searchable Q&A database as a feature for our new website.
+ID# Date Requester Questions/Comments Response Responder Date Responded Response Status 3.01 1/22/2020 Anna Swenson Can we have the question tracking packet in a digital format?
+We are working on a searchable Q&A database as a feature for our new website.
 In the meantime, our Q&A is updated online at www.dcdca.org a few days after our meetings and as needed.
 This can be found listed under the Round Table section link.
-Nazli Parvizi 2/12/2020 Responded 3.02 1/22/2020 Karen Mann waterways and show the location of Marinas?
+Nazli Parvizi 2/12/2020 Responded 3.02 1/22/2020 Karen Mann Is there any chance we could have the maps which are being provided to SEC and Scope meetings to actually name the waterways and show the location of Marinas?
 The DCA includes labels for the names of the waterways on maps produced for SEC meetings unless the additional text in combination with other information on the map would be difficult to read.
 A map with marinas will be provided at a future SEC meeting.
 The maps for the scoping meetings are part of the CEQA process; please consider submitting this comment through DWR's CEQA scoping process.
-Karen Askeland 2/12/2020 Responded 3.03 1/22/2020 Michael Moran under irrigation leases?
+Karen Askeland 2/12/2020 Responded 3.03 1/22/2020 Michael Moran What possible impact will the project have on the Park District's several properties in the South-Central Delta that are under irrigation leases?
 At this time the corridors shown in the NOP do not appear to include East Bay Regional Park District parks.
 The Central Corridor does include the land with the Contra Costa Water District intake along Old River; however, the future facilities would not be constructed in that parcel.
 If the irrigation leases are located on non-park lands, please indicate where those properties are located for further analyses.
-Gwen Buchholz 2/12/2020 Responded 3.04 1/22/2020 Anna Swenson The geotechnical data currently being evaluated consist of project-specific data collected over the past years by DWR, supplemented by historic data from other agencies.
+Gwen Buchholz 2/12/2020 Responded 3.04 1/22/2020 Anna Swenson Can members have access to the recent geotechnical data collected?
+The geotechnical data currently being evaluated consist of project-specific data collected over the past years by DWR, supplemented by historic data from other agencies.
 The project data has been compiled and issued as part of the administrative record for prior environmental permitting for the California Waterfix project.
 The majority of the supplemental agency data are publicly available through Caltrans and the California State Water Resources Control Board.
 Water well data compiled by DWR is confidential and therefore cannot be shared.
 There are other limited data provided by specific agencies that are also subject to confidentiality requirements and therefore cannot be shared.
 Gwen Buchholz 2/12/2020 Responded